GussLii/GussLii/README.md

 ---

 ### 💬 Philosophy:
-> If I can make something useful with just Python and a Google Doc,
+> If I can make something useful with just Python and a Google Doc.
 > Maybe you don’t need Kubernetes for your MVP 🤡.

 ---